On Differential Graded Eilenberg Moore Construction: -equivariant derived categories

-where $\lffr(X)$ is the the additive category of all locally free, finite rank sheaves over $X$.
-Let us denote the locally free finite rank $G$ equivariant sheaves by $\lffr_G(X)$.
-Then it is easy to see that
+where $\lffr(X)$ denotes the additive category of locally free, finite rank sheaves over $X$ and $\cK^b(\underline{\ \ })$ denotes the homotopy category of chain complexes.
+If $\lffr_G(X)$ denotes the category of locally free, finite rank $G$-equivariant sheaves on $X$,